pranshupant/automate_daily_assessment/README.md

 # Automate Daily Self-Assessment
-Automates the daily COVID-19 self-assessment submission required by CMU
+Automates the daily COVID-19 self-assessment submission required by my University

 After getting repeatedly flagged for not submitting daily self-assessment of my health (for COVID), I decided to automate the daily form submission process.